derbyparty/generator-derby/README.md

 #### `yo derby app-name`
 Create a new additional Derby app.
 Inside existing Derby-project (created by generator-derby).

+#### `yo derby:mini`
+Create a new mini javascript Derby-project based on `derby-starter`.
+This is useful for bug reports and simple experiments.

+How to use:

+- Make a project dir: `mkdir buggy`
+- Go into the dir: `cd buggy`
+- Generate: `yo derby:mini`
+- Start: `npm start`

+The created project has the very simple structure:

+`index.js` - the very basic derby-app.
+`index.html` - html-file for the app.
+`server.js` - bootstraping server-part

+Note: you should have `mongo` and `redis` installed (At the moment `derby-starter` required `redis`, so make sure you have it).

 #### `yo derby:component component-name`
 Creates a [Derby component][] inside current folder.